soarqin/DSP_Mods/Dustbin/README.md

 * Can get sands from destroyed items (with factors configurable):
   * Get 10/100 sands from each silicon/fractal silicon ore
   * Get 1 sand from any other normal item but fluid
-* Known bug: Tank with some fluids inside cannot output to belts if turned into dusbin, you can put a dustbin upon a normal tank to resolve this problem.

 ## 使用说明